auth0/docs/articles/email/templates.md

 ::: note
-Only one template can be used for each template type (for example, only one template for change password emails).
+Only one template can be used for each template type (for example, only one template for verify emails).
 :::

 ## Configuring email templates